 0.1-1.9: Horrific.
 If there was ever any effort put into this abomination, it’s impossible to see.
 Not even worthy of being called a video game.
 If you’re playing this, chances are you’re quite aware of how awful it is.

-Through this scale, we commit ourselves to covering games both honestly and comprehensively.
+Through this scale, we commit to covering games with consistency, transparency, and integrity.

 If you are a game developer or publisher who would like us to cover one of your games, contact us!